v0lta/PyTorch-Wavelet-Toolbox/examples/speed_tests/readme.md

 1d-ptwt-jit:0.00090 +- 0.00242
 ```

 The 1d cython code from the pywt library does pretty well on our CPU.
-However, ptwt supports GPUs, which proved a speedup by several orders of magnitude.
+However, ptwt supports GPUs, which provide a speedup by several orders of magnitude.

 ![1d-speed](figs/dim1.png)